Living in an Indian city

 Currently, India has 29 states and 7 union territories that are well connected by flights, buses and trains.
 Each state in India has much to offer to tourists.
 If you need help in choosing a destination to vacation, visit Tripadvisor or Thrillophilia.
 Online portals such as makemytrip.com, cleartrip.com, yatra.com etc. can be used to book flights/buses and hotels.

 Despite media’s portrayal of India as an extremely unsafe country for women, there are many female solo travelers who have had a great time exploring the country.
 Here are some interesting articles by solo women travelers on how to travel in India as a woman –

-Now that you’re equipped with the necessary know-how, we’re certain that you will have a pleasant stay.
+Now that you’re equipped with the necessary know-how, we’re hoping that you will have a pleasant stay.
 Come here with an open mind and you will find peace within the chaos.